kobleistvan/vaccineSlotChecker/README.md

 2. To learn & mess around with Chrome Extensions
 3. Why not? :)

+## DISCLAIMER:
+- This solution has been outdated since a newer version of the vaccination platform came out & might not work anymore (but might still be useful for educational purposes).
+- Since that update, there exists a map on the landing page of the vaccination platform from where you can easily extract the number of available free slots in your preffered vaccination center.
+There is no need to try to bypass any CAPTCHA mechanism this way.
+- Also, later on, https://vaccin.live/ was also born, offering a free interactive map with the available slots country-wide. :)

 # Screenshots & technical caveats

 ### Clone this repo & go to Chrome -> Extension and load it in via the 'Load unpacked' button.
 Developer mode needs to be on.